SMS Albatross (1871): Third overseas cruise, 1882–1888

 On 27 November, Albatross received orders to move back to the south Pacific to serve as the station ship there.
 She stopped in Montevideo to replace part of her crew for the long voyage, including her captain; KK Max Plüddemann took command of the ship at that time.
 Albatross then sailed south through the Strait of Magellan, where she conducted several surveys of the area.
-She stopped in Valparaiso, Chile, and the Marquesas Islands on the way, and eventually anchored off Apia on 30 May 1884.
+She stopped in Valparaíso, Chile, and the Marquesas Islands on the way, and eventually anchored off Apia on 30 May 1884.
 While on the way, the ship was formally reclassified as a cruiser.
 The next three years on station in the area proved to be very challenging for the crew, who had to mediate disputes between Germans and Samoans, try to enforce German claims in the islands against other foreign rivals, and make repeated, lengthy voyages to Australia or New Zealand for maintenance and exchange crews.
 In addition to these responsibilities, the crew also had to avoid hurricanes and deal with outbreaks of disease amongst the sailors.